vneri/Jinjector/README.md

 Useful when you cannot use GTM for loading external scripts or stylesheets.

 ## Usage
-- Host Jinjector.js and Jinjector.config on a webspace you control
+- Host Jinjector.js and Jinjector.config.json on a webspace you control
-- Create the scripts you need to inject to the website
+- Create the scripts, stylesheets, HTML text, function replacements you need to inject to the website
 - Install Jinjector once to the target website
-- Add the scripts and stylesheets you need to the configuration file
+- Change the configuration file and never touch the target website again

 ## Installation
 Add Jinjector to the target site: